-Professor (1), Assistant Professor (4), and support staff (3)
+Director (1), Professor (1), Associate Professor (1), Assistant Professor/Academic Consultant (04) and supporting staff (3)

 2.6 Instructional Delivery Mechanisms

 The Open University system is more learner-oriented, and the student is an active participant in the teaching-learning process.
 Most of the instructions are imparted through distance rather than face-to-face communication.